BDC Hamburger Icon

 graphic of businesspeople talking on phones

 Also known as hosted PBX, cloud PBX is a private branch exchange network that handles telephone communications over an internet connection.
-Cloud-based business telephone systems are an excellent choice for startups and small businesses because these systems don’t require expensive hardware, installation or maintenance.
+Cloud-based business telephone systems are an excellent choice because these systems don’t require expensive hardware, installation or maintenance.

 Once you find a service provider, you’ll be able to manage all of your employees’ telephone lines from a web browser.
 These capabilities include adding and removing lines and numbers, instantly updating users, maintaining call routing schedules, recording calls and configuring auto-attendants (virtual receptionists that offer callers options that they select by pressing keys).